Project-Books/book-project/CONTRIBUTING.md

 1. Assign yourself to the relevant issue
 2. Discuss your implementation approach with us
 3. Fork the repository
-4. Create a new branch off the branch that the issue specifies to branch from with a descriptive branch name that includes the issue number
+4. Create a new branch off the branch that the issue specifies to branch from.
+Your branch should have a descriptive branch name (that corresponds to the relevant issue) and include the issue number (e.g. `iss1048-add-styleguide`)
 5. Submit a pull request to merge into the branch specified on the issue

 ### Commit messages

 Use the present tense (e.g. "add converter", not "added converter") for git commit messages.

-Please also ensure that your commit messages are descriptive.
+Please also ensure that your commit messages are descriptive (i.e. effectively summarises what change you made).

 ### One problem per patch

 For every patch you make, please ensure it solves one problem.
 If you want to solve multiple problems, please spread them across multiple patches -- one patch per problem.

+This makes it easier to keep track of what changes were made in what branch or pull request when looking back.

 ## Code contributions